 Commercial chains now own many funeral homes.
 Consumers may not be aware of this.
 A chain may purchase an independent home yet continue to advertise under the name of the local business.
 Large chains are extremely active in marketing preneed agreements to purchase funeral and burial goods and services prior to death.
 Fraud, bankruptcy, and violation of fiduciary responsibility place these contracts at risk.

 Some funeral, cremation, and burial providers bill service and finance charges that are unconscionably high and anticompetitive.
-Intercity and interstate burials, which usually involve two funeral providers, prompt many complaints about excessive charges.
 Standardized price information, which would allow comparisons among funeral providers in a selected area, is not widely available to the public.

-State regulation of the deathcare industry varies, with enforcement responsibilities spread among state agencies, commissions, and boards.
+State regulation of the deathcare industry varies.
+Enforcement responsibilities are spread among state agencies, commissions, and boards.
 Multiple state organizations are responsible for regulating all or most of the five deathcare industry segments.
 These include funeral homes, crematories, cemeteries, sellers of preneed plans, and third-party sellers.
 These agencies’ powers and authorities vary greatly.
 The regulation of prepaid contracts in such areas as vendor licenses, funds held in trust, contract provisions, and consumer protection (or guarantee) funds also varies widely among states in scope, approach, and requirements.

 The growing interest in cremation and environmentally friendly burials, sometimes called green or natural burials, adds to government oversight responsibilities.
 The Green Burial Council has established the deathcare industry’s first certification program.
 It helps consumers find professional providers and assists conservation groups in developing burial grounds that protect natural areas and further their long-term stewardship objectives.